Print Friendly

 Versive derivation

 An intransitive verb is derived from adjectives/nouns meaning to turn/become X or to acquire the quality of X .
-This derived verb is called a versive.
-The suffix –Vrik adds also to the adjectival stem, the exact form of the vowel of the suffix has to be memorized.
+This derived verb is called a “versive” and is formed using the suffix –Vrik to the adjectival stem.
+The exact form of the vowel of the suffix has to be memorized.
 The suffix –ik is a phrase final marker, which is dropped when the verb is not in phrase-final-position.
 Be aware that not every noun/adjective has a versive derivation.
 Versives derived from positional stems take the suffix –Vb’ik.

 Versive from adjectival roots (-a/ir(ik))